 - Remove any crusty material from the site and from the jewelry with warm water.

-- Gently wash the area around the piercing with a fragrance free saline solution or a non-iodized sea salt mixture or a mild liquid antibacterial soap every day.
+- Gently wash the area around the piercing with a fragrance-free antibacterial liquid soap and water every day.

 - When showering, use a drop of fragrance-free antibacterial liquid soap to clean the jewelry and the piercing.
 Do not leave it on the piercing for more than 30 seconds.

-- Gently rinse all of the soap and any crusty scabs, leaving no suds or residue – DO NOT rub or pull the crusty material as the skin around it may bleed.
+- Gently rinse all of the soap and any crusty scabs, leaving no suds or residue– DO NOT rub or pull the crusty material as the skin around it may bleed.
 As the piercing heals, the material will dry and fall off on its own.
+You do not have to turn your jewelry around the piercing.

 - Gently dry the area with a paper towel or plain white napkin.
 Do not use towels as bacteria can be a problem.
 Also jewelry tends to get caught on towels but won’t on disposable paper products.